lukasz-migas/ORIGAMI/ORIGAMI_ANALYSE/update_info.md

 <p><strong>[IMPROVED]:</strong> Wheel-zoom in the X-dimensions has been improved (works like on maps now)</p>
 <h3><strong>Data extraction:</strong></h3>
 <p><strong>[NEW]:</strong> You can now extract mass spectra from the '2D' panel.
 Hold CTRL on your keyboard and drag the mouse in the plot area.
 Only works when standard plot is shown (e.g. Drift time (bins) vs Scans/Time)</p>
+<p><strong>[IMPROVED]:</strong> All data extraction will be carried out in a temporary_data folder (found in the ORIGAMI directory).
+This <strong>should</strong> fix any issues where data was being extracted from network drives and should keep your HDDs a little bit tidier.
+All files will be deleted at the end of the session.</p>
 <p><strong>[IMPROVED]:</strong> Data extraction in the DT, RT, DT/MS panels now takes into account the plot labels/units.</p>
 <p><strong>[IMPROVED]:</strong> Extracted mass spectra extracted in the DT and RT windows will be now shown in an area beneath the extraction plot (for convenience)</p>
 <h3><strong>MS annotations:</strong></h3>